Skip to Content

 Support of the Pride LGBTQ+ Rights Movement

 For many LGBTQ+ people, supporting the equal rights movement is the next logical step after their coming out.
-The inner urge of giving back to the LGBTQ+ rights activists and their fight for the past by supporting lesbian, gay, trans, and queer people in the present is an opportunity to do their part of bringing more acceptance to our society.
-Karl, for example, joined voluntarily a queer education program in his home region and supported the queer Community Gerede e.V., and its work to educate and to support LGBTQ+ in need.
+The inner urge to give back to the LGBTQ+ rights activists and their fight for the past by supporting lesbian, gay, trans, and queer people in the present is an opportunity to do one’s part in bringing more acceptance to our society.
+Supporting the Pride movement can take many forms – from attending rallies to mentoring queer youth.
+For us, supporting LGBTQ+ rights means showing up, speaking out, and telling our stories.
+We both engage with LGBTQ+ advocacy in our travels and through community programs.
+Karl volunteered for Gerede e.V. in Eastern Germany, educating young people on queer topics.
+Today, we utilize our platform to raise awareness and support LGBTQ+ businesses and initiatives worldwide, including global organizations such as OutRight International.

 Pride LGBTQ+ rights Movement LGBTQ+ Activists Gay LGBTQ+ Aktivisten: Top 10 der LGBTQ+Bewegung, die Geschichte geschrieben haben